STAND. COM. REP. NO. 471

 State of Hawaii

-Your Committee on Energy, Economic Development, and Tourism, to which was referred S.B.
-No. 1461 entitled:
+Your Committee on Judiciary and Government Operations, to which was referred S.B.
+No. 506 entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Energy, Economic Development, and Tourism that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 1461 and recommends that it pass Second Reading and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Judiciary and Government Operations that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 506, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 506, S.D.
+1, and be placed on the calendar for Third Reading.